christina-cook/hang-in-there-boilerplate/README.md

 - Navigate back to the poster grid by clicking `Show Saved Posters` from the main page.

-- From here, double click the mini poster you'd like to delete and that mini poster has been removed from the page.
+- From here, double click the mini poster you'd like to delete and it will be removed from the page.